adeo/mozaic-design-system/README.md

 # Multi BU Design system

-This repo contain the code and content to create, manage and deploy the Garden design system styleguide. the styleguide is based on gatsby, a static site generator based on react and graphql.
+This repo contain the code and content to create, manage and deploy the Mozaic design system styleguide. the styleguide is based on gatsby, a static site generator based on react and graphql.
 Gatsby allow us to build static html websites that, once loaded on the client act as a SPA.